A dental implant is a titanium screw that is fused into the jawbone.

 The way to assist in insertion of implants in this area is the placement of a bone graft into the sinus either before or at the time of implant surgery (please see video below).

-As with most mechanical products in the world, there are Genuine and Non-Genuine parts that can be used to repair or construct a working part, like a car engine or a tool.
+As with most mechanical products in the world, there are High Quality and Poor Quality parts that can be used to repair or construct a working part, like a car engine or a tool.
 The same goes for dental implants.

-There are now many companies in the world that make copy or Non-Genuine parts for dental implants (the abutment components).
+There are now many companies in the world that make Poor Quality copy parts for dental implants (the abutment components).
 This was not always the case, as the manufacturers who make the dental implant components also make the adjoining abutments as a complete set.
 These are engineered to fit perfectly together and perform perfectly in the mouth.

-Switching out a Genuine dental abutment for a Non-Genuine dental abutment is not the same as switching out a Genuine part for a Non-Genuine part in a car!
+Switching out a High Quality dental abutment for a Poor Quality copy dental abutment is not the same as switching out a High Quality part for a Poor Quality copy part in a car!
 Firstly, dental implants are inserted into the human body.
 Therefore, there is a mechanical component (the abutment) and the medical device (the dental implant) that come in close contact with the human body.
 This means that if the copy parts are not made to a specific standard (high quality and rigorous testing) and do not fit as well as the genuine components, a space develops between the implant and the abutment, which can lead to bacterial infections, corrosion of the metallic components and ultimately infection of the dental implant.

 Why do dental laboratories who make the crowns, bridges or dentures use Non-Genuine components?